-Clause 4- Context of organization- Organization context, the scope of work, needs 7 expectations of interested parties, Need of ISMS, management commitment towards implementing ISMS.
+Clause 4- Context of organization- Organization context, the scope of work, needs 7 expectations from interested parties, the need of an ISMS and management commitment towards implementing ISMS.

-Clause 5- Leadership- defining roles & responsibility, defining ISMS policy, Commitments for implementing ISMS, a person (CISO- Chief Information Security Officer) or a team (Core Team) to look after all ISMS activity.
+Clause 5- Leadership- defining roles & responsibility, defining ISMS policy, Commitments for implementing ISMS, a person (CISO- Chief Information Security Officer) or a team (Core Team) to look after all ISMS activities.

-Clause 7- Support – Identify the resources, Train your team on ISMS, Evaluate the skills and knowledge of the current system and requirement.
-Define the internal and external communications, documentation management system.
+Clause 7- Support – Identify the resources, train your team on ISMS, evaluate the skills and increase knowledge of the current system and its requirement.
+Besides these, you also need to define the internal and external communications and the documentation management system.

-Clause 8- Operations – Core business activity and planning to achieve, Risk identification while planning & choose the appropriate methodology to treat the risk.
+Clause 8- Operations – Core business activity and the plans to achieve it, risk identification while planning & choosing the appropriate methodology to treat the risk.

-Clause 9- Performance evaluation- Verify, Validate, analysis, Internal audits and management review meetings.
+Clause 9- Performance evaluation- Verify, validate, analyze and conduct internal audits and management review meetings.

-Clause 10- Improvement- Identifying the Areas to be improved, prioritizing & finding the corrective actions, Setting new objectives and goals for the continual improvement.
+Clause 10- Improvement- Identifying the areas to be improved, prioritizing & finding the corrective actions and setting new objectives and goals for continual improvement.